 Detroit Lions June Scouting Report

-Things are slow this time of year but we do have some miscellaneous news and notes as the Lions have completed their OTAs and a mandatory June minicamp.
+Things are slow this time of year but we do have some news, notes, and roster moves as the Lions have completed their OTAs and a June minicamp.

 I will be back next month with a training camp preview.

 The Definitive Fantasy Information Service